geoserver/geoserver/doc/en/user/source/community/controlflow/index.rst

   # don't allow a single user to perform more than 6 requests in parallel
   # (6 being the Firefox default concurrency level at the time of writing)
   user=6
+  # don't allow the execution of more than 16 tile requests in parallel
+  # (assuming a server with 4 cores, GWC empirical tests show that throughput
+  # peaks up at 4 x number of cores.
+Adjust as appropriate to your system)
+  ows.gwc=16